 Ten pounds is about a quarter of a 5-gallon bucket.

-As of 2021, all individual harvesters must use a separate container to hold their catch, and the container must be in the harvester's presence or identified with the harvester's name.
+All individual harvesters must use a separate container to hold their catch, and the container must be in the harvester's presence or identified with the harvester's name.

 It is unlawful to harvest smelt from a vessel.